Department of Political Science

 I am an Assistant Professor of Political Science at Williams College, where I teach courses on international security, the Middle East in international politics, nuclear security, and international relations theory.

 I earned my Ph.D. in political science in June 2016 from UCLA.
-Previously, I was the Stanley Kaplan Postdoctoral Fellow at Williams College and a Stanton Nuclear Security Predoctoral Fellow in the Security Studies Program at MIT.
+Previously, I was a Postdoctoral Fellow in the Clements Center for National Security at the University of Texas-Austin.
+In addition, I was the Stanley Kaplan Postdoctoral Fellow at Williams College and a Stanton Nuclear Security Predoctoral Fellow in the Security Studies Program at MIT.

 My work has been supported by the Stanton Foundation, the University of California's Institute for Global Conflict and Cooperation (IGCC), and the Bradley Foundation.
 I have also received fellowships from the Department of Education's Foreign Language and Area Studies (FLAS) program for the intensive study of Arabic in Middlebury College's summer immersion program and in the American University in Cairo's Arabic Language Intensive Program, as well as research travel grants from the Lyndon B. Johnson and Gerald R. Ford Presidential Foundations.

 Before earning my doctorate, I completed an M.A. in the Committee on International Relations program at the University of Chicago.
 I am a Williams alum, where I completed my B.A. in history and political science in 2009.